Finale (scorewriter)

-Finale is a discontinued proprietary music notation software developed and released by MakeMusic for Microsoft Windows and macOS from 1988 until 2024, when it was discontinued.
+Finale is a proprietary music notation software developed and released by MakeMusic for Microsoft Windows and macOS from 1988 until 2024, when it was discontinued.

 Functionality

 Finale's tools are organized into multiple hierarchically organized palettes, and the corresponding tool is selected to add or edit any particular class of score element.
 Voices are available in Finale as well.
 Several of Finale's tools provide an associated menu just to the left of the Help menu, available only when that particular tool is selected.

 On the screen, Finale provides the ability to color code several elements of the score as a visual aid; on the print-out, all score elements are black (unless color print-out is explicitly chosen).
 With the corresponding tool selected, fine adjustment of each set of objects in a score is possible either by clicking and dragging or by entering measurements in a dialog box.
 A more generalized selection tool is also available to select large measure regions for editing key and time signatures or transposing, among other uses.
 This tool also provides the ability to reposition several classes of score objects directly, and more recent versions of the software have implemented extensive contextual meaning via this tool.

 Finale automatically manages many of the basic rules of harmony and music notation, such as correct beaming, stem direction, vertical alignment of multiple rhythmic values, and established rules for positioning note heads on chords.
 In other situations, without advance user customization, the program makes what can be described as a good guess, especially in the area of enharmonic spelling of newly entered data generated from a MIDI keyboard, while respecting the current key signature.

 Finale is capable of notating various music such as chorales or cut-out scores including new symbols invented by the composer.
 It has a built-in working guitar tablature system and includes a jazz font similar to that used in the Real Book.
 Nearly all elements in the score can be adjusted and moved.

 Music can be entered using a keyboard or using the software itself.
 It also includes a function for optically recognizing printed music from a scan.
 From Finale 2001 onward, the program included MicNotator, a module able to notate melodic pitches played on a single-pitch acoustic instrument via a microphone connected to the computer.

 Finale 2004 introduced FinaleScript, a scripting language for the automation of repetitive tasks.